anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-20-Extreme-Gradient-Boosting-with-XGBoost-Part-2.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="2.2.1-Decision-trees-as-base-learners">2.2.1 Decision trees as base learners<a class="anchor-link" href="#2.2.1-Decision-trees-as-base-learners"> </a></h3><p>It's now time to build an XGBoost model to predict house prices - not in Boston, Massachusetts, as you saw in the video, but in Ames, Iowa!
+<h3 id="Decision-trees-as-base-learners">Decision trees as base learners<a class="anchor-link" href="#Decision-trees-as-base-learners"> </a></h3><p>It's now time to build an XGBoost model to predict house prices - not in Boston, Massachusetts, as you saw in the video, but in Ames, Iowa!
 This dataset of housing prices has been pre-loaded into a DataFrame called df.
 If you explore it in the Shell, you'll see that there are a variety of features about the house and its location in the city.</p>
 <p>In this exercise, your goal is to use trees as base learners.
 By default, XGBoost uses trees as base learners, so you don't have to specify that you want to use trees here with booster="gbtree".</p>
 <p>Instructions:</p>
 <ul>